Municipal disinvestment: Roxbury, Boston

-Planned shrinkage in Roxbury is not unique to the RAND policies enacted in the 70s and 80s.
-The area succumbed to numerous fires as out-of-town landlords sought out the only way to earn back some profit on homes that no longer sold.
+Planned shrinkage in Roxbury, Boston is not unique to the RAND policies enacted in the 1970s and 1980s.
+The neighborhood succumbed to numerous fires by out-of-town landlords seeking out the only way to earn back some profit on homes that no longer sold.
 However, the neighborhood's response to planned shrinkage through community action has made it an example to other neighborhoods of the success of people-first organizing.
-The neighborhood had worked with the Boston's administration, but refused to give in to bureaucratic control by the city, protesting whenever the municipality neglected their redevelopment.
+The neighborhood had worked with the Boston's administration but refused to give in to bureaucratic control by the city and protested whenever the city neglected its redevelopment.

 "Shrink to survive"

-"Shrink to survive" is a contemporary form of planned shrinkage which emphasizes short-term razing of the city: Where a city enacting planned shrinkage policies takes a Laissez-faire approach to disinvesting in its communities, cities can take an active role in that reduction.
-This includes investing in more aggressive land buyback and enforcement of eminent domain in order to obtain ownership of a property, relocate its residents, and demolish it.
+"Shrink to survive" is a contemporary form of planned shrinkage which emphasizes short-term razing of the city.
+If a city enacting planned shrinkage policies takes a laissez-faire approach to disinvesting in its communities, cities can take an active role in that reduction.
+That includes investing in more aggressive land buyback and enforcement of eminent domain in order to obtain ownership of a property, relocate its residents, and demolish it.

 Such proposals, which began around 2009, entail razing entire districts within some cities or else bulldozing them to return the land to its pre-construction rural state.
 The policies have been studied not only by municipal and state authorities but also by the federal government, and may affect dozens of declining cities in the United States.
-One report suggested that 50 U.S. cities were potential candidates, and include Detroit, Philadelphia, Pittsburgh, Baltimore and Memphis.
+One report suggested that 50 US cities were potential candidates; they include Detroit, Philadelphia, Pittsburgh, Baltimore and Memphis.
 Proponents claim the plan will bring efficiency with less waste and fraud; detractors complain the policy has been a "disaster" and advocate for community-based efforts instead.